mindstack3000/GeeksForGeeks/client/README.md

-# Smart Management of Food Storage
+# FreshFlow

-Welcome to the Smart Management of Food Storage platform!
+Welcome to FreshFlow!
 This web application is designed to streamline the interaction between warehouse owners, farmers, and customers, fostering a sustainable and efficient food supply chain.
 Whether you're a warehouse owner looking to optimize storage space, a farmer seeking reliable storage solutions, or a customer eager to buy fresh produce directly from local farmers, this platform has got you covered.

 ## Table of Contents
 1. [Getting Started](#getting-started)